We’re halfway through the ESSER funding timeline—but district leaders still have time to create lasting change.

 Two years ago, district leaders huddled and strategized to find the best way to use ESSER’s unprecedented infusion of funds—but no district could have put precisely the right supports in place to protect against the current landscape.

-The pandemic exacerbated existing challenges with disproportionate impact on students with higher needs—including students from low-income backgrounds; students of color; English learners; students with disabilities; and students experiencing homelessness, foster care, or in the juvenile justice system.
+The pandemic exacerbated existing challenges with disproportionate impact on students of color and students with higher needs—including students from low-income backgrounds; English learners; students with disabilities; and students experiencing homelessness, foster care, or in the juvenile justice system.